Elastic Distributions of OpenTelemetry (EDOT) SDKs cover multiple languages:

 In Kubernetes environments with the OpenTelemetry Operator, automatic (or zero-code) instrumentation simplifies the process by injecting and configuring instrumentation libraries into the targeted Pods.

-On the other hand, manual instrumentation with OpenTelemetry involves adding specific OpenTelemetry SDKs and APIs directly into your application’s code.
-This approach provides more granular control over what and how data is captured, allowing you to customize trace spans, metrics, and logging based on your application’s logic.
+On the other hand, manual instrumentation with OpenTelemetry allows you to customize trace spans, metrics, and logging directly in your application’s code.
+This approach provides more granular control over what and how data is captured.

 The following table illustrates the different languages supported by OpenTelemetry (OTel) and the Elastic Stack, the type of SDK/API used for instrumentation (either zero-code or source code dependencies), and the corresponding deployment types (on-premises, ESS, or serverless) for each language.